 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

 What The Best Sides Of Van Halen II Have To Offer Is Not Hard To Hear

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1979
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes even as late as 1979

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre